 Vice chair: Weiyu Zhang (National University of Singapore) [Contact]

-- List of Working Group members
+- List of Section members

-- List of Working Group members with contact information - This list is available only to IAMCR members.
+- List of Section members with contact information - This list is available only to IAMCR members.
 To access it, login to the site and return to this page.

 To join the Communication Policy & Technology Section, login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send notices and other information exclusively to their members.
 IAMCR members can join up to five sections or working groups.